-5.6.4 Environmental and Social Management Plan
+5.6.4 Environmental and Social Management and Monitoring Plans

-The development of an environmental and social management plan (ESMP) was part of the ESIA process.
+The development of an environmental and social management plan and monitoring plan was part of the ESIA process.

-The management plans are listed in Section 10 and the ESMP (Appendix J) reflects the findings of the ESIA and is based on the impact assessment tables presented in Appendices E2 and E3 and the master commitments register included in Appendix E4, described below.
+The management plans are included in Section 10 and the ESMP (Appendix J) reflects the findings of the ESIA and for terrestrial impacts is based on the impact assessment tables presented in Volume 1 Appendices E2 and E3, and for marine impacts Volume 2 Appendix C1 and the master commitments register included in Appendix E4 of Volume 1 and Appendix C2 of Volume 2, described below.

-The aspects, potential project impacts, proposed mitigation measures and significance scores before and after mitigation (residual impact) for VECs are presented in three tables in Appendix E:
+The terrestrial aspects, potential project impacts, proposed mitigation measures and significance scores before and after mitigation (residual impact) for VECs are presented in three tables in Appendix E:

-- Appendix E1 identifies the EACOP project aspects that could interact with, and cause impacts on VECs. - Appendix E2 identifies generic impacts caused by the aspects identified in Appendix E1 and provides a determination of significance of the impact before mitigation.
+- Appendix E1 identifies the EACOP project aspects that could interact with and cause impacts on VECs. - Appendix E2 identifies generic impacts caused by the aspects identified in Appendix E1 and provides a determination of significance of the impact before mitigation.
 The table also summarises the generic mitigation measures and provides post-mitigation significance. - Appendix E3 identifies location-specific impacts caused by project aspects identified in Appendix E1 and, as Appendix E2, provides a determination of significance of the impact before mitigation, summarises the mitigation measures, and indicates post-mitigation significance.

-Appendix E4 includes the master commitments register, containing a list of management plans and mitigation measures that are proposed.
+Appendix E4 includes the master commitments register, containing a list of the management plans and mitigation measures proposed.

-Appendix E5 includes tables of content for each management plan.
+Appendix E5 contains cover sheets and tables of content for each management plan.